 sound the strings make by a process called sympathetic resonance.

 As the strings vibrate, they make the air around them vibrate too.
 That

 starts the air vibrating inside the guitar body in sympathy—and this is

 what makes the sound loud enough to hear.
-A loudspeaker case works in
+A loudspeaker case,

 exactly the same way.
 Without the resonance of the case, you'd hardly

 hear a guitar or a loudspeaker at all.
 (If you ever take a radio or a loudspeaker apart